CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 {% endhighlight %}

 Checkout a <a href="{{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-4/torque-sql.html" target="_blank">live working example</a> or <a href="https://github.com/CartoDB/academy/raw/master/t/03-cartodbjs-ground-up/lesson-4/torque-sql.html" target="_blank">view the source code</a>.

+## Bonus: Adding another layer

+Unlike static layers, Torque layers cannot have sublayers.
+If you want to slap on an underlying static layer to show the overall movement of our stork, we can add another createLayer with a layer source object that defines the underlying style.

+The following will produce a dashed white line underneath the animated layer:

+{% highlight javascript %}
+var staticLayerSource = {
+    type: 'cartodb',
+    sublayers: [{
+        sql: "SELECT ST_MakeLine(the_geom_webmercator ORDER BY timestamp) the_geom_webmercator FROM academy_torque_stork",
+        cartocss: "#academy_torque_stork{line-color: #FFFFFF; line-width: 1; line-opacity: 0.7; line-dasharray: 3,2,1;}"
+    }]
+}

+cartodb.createLayer(map,staticLayerSource).addTo(map);
+{% endhighlight %}

+The query makes a long line ordered by the column `timestamp`, and the CartoCSS `line-dasharray` makes it dashed.
+Learn more about SQL in our [Map Academy lessons on PostGIS](http://academy.cartodb.com/courses/04-sql-postgis/lesson-2.html).

 ### Resources and other examples